 COALESCE options.
-For example, if you populate a table with values
+For example, if you populate a column with values

-500000, and if you then delete the rows that contain even numbers, then 250000 empty slots will exist in the index for this column.
-The database reuses a slot only if it can insert data that fits into a block that contains an empty slot.
+500000, and if you then delete the rows that contain even numbers, then the index will contain 250,000 empty slots.
+The database reuses a slot only if it can insert data that fits into an index block that contains an empty slot.

 ALTER INDEX statement with the